Squire balances clean fades with the coronavirus – TechCrunch

 “Barbers are part-time therapists for guys,” LaRon said in an interview with TechCrunch.

 Salvant and LaRon, friends and then-students at Columbia who were living in Harlem, saw barbershops grow in cultural relevance while the technology behind them remained largely untouched.
-Long wait-times, cash-only and scheduling woes continued to be problems that they themselves faced every time they got their hair cut.
+Long wait times, cash-only and scheduling woes continued to be problems that they themselves faced every time they got their hair cut.

 Squire lets businesses schedule appointments, offer loyalty programs and install contactless and cashless payment.
 The team claims that barbershop operations are more complex than many other types of small businesses because there are multiple parties transacting, plus customers might check out different services from different barbers all within one service.
 That’s where Squire comes in — to be a point of sale to manage those confusing transactions.